Supervision over federal intelligence services

 In the course of the adoption of the amendment of the BNDG (Law amending the BND Act for the implementation of the provisions of the Federal Constitutional Court and the Federal Administrative Court, adopted by the Bundestag on 15 March 2021), the Independent Oversight Council was added to the existing bodies competent for controlling the BND.

-The Independent Oversight Council will start its activities at the turn of 2021/2022.
-Its task will be to monitor the BND’s activities in the field of technical reconnaissance, in particular the so-called strategic monitoring of telecommunications abroad.
+The Independent Oversight Council has started its activities at the turn of 2021/2022.
+Since that date, the Independent Oversight Council is tasked with monitoring the BND’s activities in the field of technical reconnaissance, in particular the so-called strategic monitoring of telecommunications abroad.
 At the same time, the BfDI’s existing data protection control competence in this area concerning the BND as well as the control competence of the G 10 Commission for interventions in Art.
 10 GG remain unrestricted.

-It is true that the new BNDG provides for a change of information between the control bodies, but limited to only general matters of the control activity.
+It is true that the BNDG, which was amended for the most part with effect from the turn of the year 2021/2022, provides for an exchange of information between the control bodies, but limited to only general matters of the control activity.
 Information exchanges also on individual cases and specific aspects of the control bodies’ controlling activities would allow to make the control of intelligence services much more efficient and coordinated.
 Unfortunately, this demand was not taken up in the legislative procedure for the BNDG, so that the diversity of the control landscape over the intelligence services, which has long been criticised by the BfDI, persists.